 If you’re not familiar, it’s really getting used to.
 In the smallest touch them respond, with the result that you fly through the menus or accidentally call someone or send blank text message.

 Now I have them well below the knee, and am very satisfied with.

 The rest of the keyboard consists of simple push buttons, which looks much weghebben in terms of the keys of the Motorola RAZR.

 They are relatively deep, what they in the beginning maybe what makes difficult to operate.
 But in terms of construction are they good together.

 The menu is, in case you’re Sony Ericsson, as conversion.

 The layout is similar to what small differences.

-This is a matter of getting used to, and I can now quickly find all the functions.
+This is matter of getting used to, and I can now quickly find all the functions.
 If you have it, it is very easy, hence the high user-friendliness.

-Furthermore there are a lot of functions, in terms of size, small little phone.
+Furthermore there are lot of functions, in terms of size, small little phone.
 A thick 3.2 Mpix camera makes for good pictures at high resolution, and the video is in MP4 format for good or fairly good movies.
-Furthermore, all the usual options are in, a calendar and alarm, to mp3 player and Bluetooth etc.
+Furthermore, all the usual options are in, calendar and alarm, to mp3 player and Bluetooth etc.